dbt-labs/docs.getdbt.com/website/docs/best-practices/how-we-style/5-how-we-style-our-yaml.md

 - 2️⃣ Indents should be two spaces
 - ➡️ List items should be indented
 - 🔠 List items with a single entry can be a string.
-For example `'select': 'other_user'`, but it's best practice to provide the argument as an explicit list.
-For example `'select': ['other_user']
+For example, `'select': 'other_user'`, but it's best practice to provide the argument as an explicit list.
+For example, `'select': ['other_user']`
 - 🆕 Use a new line to separate list items that are dictionaries where appropriate
 - 📏 Lines of YAML should be no longer than 80 characters.
 - 🛠️ Use the [dbt JSON schema](https://github.com/dbt-labs/dbt-jsonschema) with any compatible IDE and a YAML formatter (we recommend [Prettier](https://prettier.io/)) to validate your YAML files and format them automatically.